the3te3ch/Humming-Bird-Codebase/README.md

 ## Our History 📜

-**`Humming Bird Musikk™` Limited** is a private company incorporated under the Companies Act, 2015.
+**`The3 Te3ch™` Company** is a private company incorporated under the Companies Act, 2015.
 We specialize in music production, focusing on nurturing young talent in technology, the arts, and cultural heritage.
 By leveraging opportunities in the entertainment industry—from digital satellite music services to online platforms—we aim to connect talent with the rapidly growing middle market in the music industry and various consumer venues.

 Our core mission is to foster musical growth through the creation of high-quality learning materials and instrumental instruction.
 We are also in the process of establishing a state-of-the-art creative center at Konza Technopolis to further support the development and exposure of emerging talent.